How to Engrave a Dog Tag – The 6 Best Methods Explained

 Start the engraving process and monitor it for safety and accuracy.

-Advantages and disadvantages of engraving a dog tag with a fiber laser
+Pros and cons of engraving a dog tag with a fiber laser

-Fast and efficient for small to medium production runs
+Fast and efficient for small to medium quantities

 Requires expensive specialized equipment.

-Method 2: Engrave the dog tag with a rotary tool
+Method 2: Engrave a dog tag with a rotary tool

 Using a rotary tool or engraving pen is a practical and cost-effective method for engraving dog tags.
-This method is excellent for DIY projects or one-off customizations, especially if you enjoy crafting or don't have access to a laser.
+This method is excellent for DIY projects or one-off customizations, especially if you enjoy crafting or do not have access to a laser.

 • Rotary tool or electric engraving pen